bnclabs/gosettings/README.md

     llrbsetts <==> Settings{"maxkeylen": 1024, "maxvallen": 1024}
 ```

-In case llrb component provide default set of configuration parameter,
+In case, the llrb component is going to provide default set of
-to merge these settings to application-level settings object, use
+configuration parameters, and we want to merge them with our
-AddPrefix:
+application-level settings object, then, use AddPrefix:

 ```go
     appsetts := llrbsetts.AddPrefix("llrb.")